Project Description

 1901 Census

-By this time their children had increased to seven with the addition of William, Nellie, Mary, Fanny and Robert.
-They lived on Hogg Lane, Radcliffe on Trent.
-Fred age 12 was a farm carter, George 14 was a builder’s carter.
+Age twelve, farm carter, living on Hogg Lane with family; the children had increased to seven with the addition of William, Nellie, Mary, Fanny and Robert.
+Brother George was a builder’s carter.

 1911 Census

-Frederick is listed as a builder’s carter living at Lamcote, Radcliffe on Trent, father George was a sewerage worker and brother George, a bricklayer’s labourer.
+A builder’s carter living at Lamcote, Radcliffe on Trent; father George was a sewerage worker and brother George a bricklayer’s labourer.
+Sisters Mary, Annie and brother Robert were also living there.

 Military Service